 COMMUNICATING WITH THE INSTRUCTOR: When I interact with you I want to be responsive.
-However, with more than 120 students this semester, I will have difficulty learning all of your names.
+However, with the number of students I have this semester, I will have difficulty learning all of your names.
 If you will adopt the following suggestions, I will have a better chance of helping you in an effective and timely manner.

 - a.
-I am able to respond to emails more quickly if you email me directly at Suzanne.Perry@unt.edu, instead of through Blackboard Learn.
+I prefer that you email me directly at Suzanne.Perry@unt.edu, that way I will be able to reply on my mobile device instead of having to login to Blackboard Learn to reply.
+However, if you choose to email me through Blackboard Learn, please make sure to input your preferred email address under the Personal Information tab on Blackboard Learn.
+Failure to do so will result in you not receiving my reply emails.
 Please include the section number of the course in the subject line of the email. - b.
 When you see me in my office, it will be helpful for you to remind me of your name and the section you are in. - c.
 I will be sending class emails and announcements to the email address you used to register for the MAL homework site.
 Please make sure to check that email address regularly.